Showing posts with label beaches. Show all posts

 Shady Acres Village Seminary, MS

-The first day was sea day where we enjoyed checking out the ship and enjoyed shows and eating.
+The first day was a sea day, during which we enjoyed exploring the ship, watching shows, and dining.

 In Cozumel, we visited the Chankanaab National Park.